History of Schleswig-Holstein: 14th century

 In 1340, King Valdemar IV of Denmark began his more than twenty-year-long quest to reclaim his kingdom.
 While succeeding in regaining control of Zealand, Funen, Jutland, and Scania he, however, failed to obtain control of Schleswig, and its ducal line managed to continue its virtual independence.

 This was the time when almost all of Denmark came under the supremacy of the Counts of Holstein, who possessed different parts of Denmark as pawns for their credits.
-King Valdemar IV (Atterdag) started to regain the kingdom part by part, and married his rival's sister Hedvig of Schleswig, the only daughter of Eric II, Duke of Schleswig.
+King Valdemar IV (Atterdag) started to regain the kingdom part by part, and married his rival's sister Helvig of Schleswig, the only daughter of Eric II, Duke of Schleswig.
 Duke Valdemar V of Slesvig's son, Henry, was in 1364 nominally entfeoffed with the Duchy, although he never reached to regain more than the northernmost parts as he couldn't raise the necessary funds to repay the loans.
 With him, the Abelian line became extinct.
 The true holder of the lands was the count of Holstein-Rendsburg, but Henry's feudal heirs were his first cousin Margaret of Denmark, queen of several Scandinavian realms, and Albert of Mecklenburg, son of Margaret's elder sister Ingeborg of Denmark.

 In 1372, Valdemar Atterdag turned his attention to Schleswig and conquered Gram in 1372 and Flensburg in 1373.
 Southern parts of Schleswig had been mortgaged to several German nobles by Duke Henry I, Duke of Schleswig (d.
 1375, a son of the former king Valdemar III of Denmark), the last duke of that line.
 The childless, elderly Henry transferred his rights to his kinsman and brother-in-law King Valdemar IV in 1373.
 The ethnically German nobles, however, refused to allow the king to repay the mortgage and redeem the area in question.

-In 1374, Valdemar bought large tracts of land in the province and was on the verge of starting a campaign to conquer the rest when he died on October 24, 1374 and shortly hereon Duke Henry I died in 1375.
+In 1374, Valdemar bought large tracts of land in the province and was on the verge of starting a campaign to conquer the rest when he died on October 24, 1374, and shortly hereon Duke Henry I died in 1375.
 It was then when the male lines both in the kingdom and the duchy became extinct, that the counts of Holstein-Rendsburg seized on Schleswig, assuming at the same time the style of lords of Jutland.
 The nobles quickly took action and managed to regain more control of the Duchy which they emphasised to be independent of the Danish Crown.